garden-io/garden/docs/reference/action-types/Deploy/container.md

 Reverse port-forwarding will be automatically configured to route traffic to the local service and back.

 Local mode is enabled by setting the `--local` option on the `garden deploy` or `garden dev` commands.
-Local mode always takes the precedence over dev mode if there are any conflicting service names.
+Local mode always takes the precedence over sync mode if there are any conflicting service names.

 Health checks are disabled for services running in local mode.